Salary Structure of Forestry Research Institute of Nigeria (FRIN)

 Research Programs:

-FRIN’s research initiatives span across crucial areas, including forestry management, forest genetics, forest products, and forest conservation.
+FRIN’s research initiatives span crucial areas, including forestry management, forest genetics, forest products, and forest conservation.
 The institute’s unwavering commitment to these programs positions it as a pivotal player in the sustainable development of Nigeria’s forestry sector.

 Outreach Programs: